ilanschnell/ironpkg/README.txt

-The Enstaller (version 4) project in an install and managing tool for egg-based Python distributions.
+The Enstaller (version 4) project is a managing and install tool for egg-based Python distributions.

 Enstaller consists of the sub-packages: